glizzygobblrr/FED_InflationApp/ReadME.md

     7. Try completing the quiz, and see if the score appears to be true.
     8. Try completing the quiz, and see if the timer stops.
     9. Try clicking on try again, and see if it resets questions and timer.

+3. Account:
+   1. Click on "Account" from the navigation bar.
+   2. Try writing on any input box.
+   3. Try checking "Remember me"
+   4. Try clicking "Send", and see if content is successfully recorded.
+   5. Try clicking the "Register" link, it should stay on the same page.

 ### Project on different browsers and screen sizes